Freddy (film): Plot

-Freddy calls Kainaaz and Raymond, and says that the police would be coming for them and that he would spare them, if they come and apologize to him at his farmhouse.
+Freddy calls Kainaaz and Raymond and says that the police will be coming for them and that he will spare them if they come and apologize to him at his farmhouse.
 He also asks them to bring a suitcase along with them.
-The police see the CCTV footage of them leaving the house with the suitcase and assume that they have absconded.
+The police see the CCTV footage of them leaving the house with the suitcase and assume they have absconded.
 At the farmhouse, they attempt to kill Freddy, but he overpowers and captures them.
-He then violently extracts both their teeth without anesthesia which results in their death.
-As Freddy buries Kainaaz, he confesses that he still loves her and that the joke is on him.
-He lies down between the two buried bodies and smiles creepily at the audience as the screen goes black.
+He then brutally extracts both of their teeth without anesthesia, resulting in their deaths.
+As Freddy buries Kainaaz, he tells her a final joke, saying he "still loves her."
+He lies down between the two buried bodies and the screen goes black.